ozone-his/ozone-docs/docs/users/index.md

 ## What Ozone is not

-Ozone is <u>not a fork</u> of other open-source projects; it utilizes standard, untouched components.
+Ozone is <u>not a fork</u> of other open-source projects; it utilizes standard, officially released and untouched software components.

 [^lts]: Long-term support